noahpaige/lsp-clocks-v2/docs/display-config-system-implementation-plan.md

 - [ ] Error handling includes user-friendly toasts
 - [ ] TypeScript types are correct

+**Status (Oct 10, 2025)**:

+- Implemented `src/composables/useDisplayConfigs.ts` with reactive state, CRUD, and Redis persistence.
+- Integrated with existing `useRedisCommand` API using `sendInstantCommand(command, key, args?)` to match current backend contract.
+- Used `useToaster().emitToast` for notifications (the plan referenced `showToast`), which is a slight deviation from the draft.
+- Parsing uses existing `parseClockDisplayConfig` from `src/types/ClockDisplayConfig.ts`.
+- Validation: duplicate ID check and required ID presence on create/update.
+- No versioning/locks yet (planned in later steps).

 ---

 #### Step 1.2: Create Generic Versioning Abstraction